 When asked what he thought made Kerrigan so mad, Kendall responded: "I don't know.
 Dave Kerwin?
 I have no idea."

 Now, it's clear to me that he is talking about Joe Kerrigan but in an attempt to undermine him is calling him by a different name.
 People do this all the time.
 Sometimes when I am mad at my friend Emily I call her "Smemily".
 If I am upset with my friend Jeff I call him "Jeffrey".
 Whenever my ex makes me mad I call her something that rhymes with "pilthy chucking door".
 This makes sense.
 What doesn't make sense is the name Jason Kendall chose.
-Continue reading »
+Read the rest of this entry »